geogardenclub/geogardenclub.github.io/docs/user-guide/privacy.md

 All personal information that you provide to us must be true, complete, and accurate, and you must notify us of any changes to such personal information.

-## 2. HOW DO WE PROCESS YOUR INFORMATION?
+## 2. How do we process your information?

 In Short: We process your information to provide, improve, and administer our Services, communicate with you, for security and fraud prevention, and to comply with law.